raphaellueckl/inschpektor/readme.md

 **Install inschpektor:** Run `sudo npm i -g inschpektor --unsafe-perm`

 `--unsafe-perm` is needed on linux.
 It was not needed on my MacOS and I'm not sure about windows.
-The reason are the npm submodules that need to run with sudo permissions too (because of the bcrypt dependency).
+The reason are the npm submodules that need to run with sudo permissions too (the bcrypt dependency leads to this necessity).

 ### Running after installation